TrebledJ/trebledj.github.io/content/posts/experiences/robocon/2022-09-21-hkust-robotics-team.md

 ---
 title: The HKUST Robotics Team
-description: Experiences and reflections journeying with the HKUST Robotics Team.
+excerpt: Experiences and reflections journeying with the HKUST Robotics Team.
 tags:
   - robotics
   - software-engineering